-- 22(1) No person other than a member shall use the title "pharmacist", "pharmaceutical chemist", "druggist", "chemist and druggist", "apothecary" or any word or designation, abbreviated or otherwise, to imply that the person is a member. - (2) No person other than a member who has been issued a licence shall use the title "licensed pharmacist" or any word, title or designation, abbreviated or otherwise, to imply that the person has been issued a licence pursuant to this Act. - (3) No person other than an intern working under the supervision of a licensed pharmacist shall use the title "pharmacist intern" or any word, title, or designation, abbreviated or otherwise, to imply that the person is an intern.
+- 22(1) No person other than a licensed pharmacist shall use the title "pharmacist", "pharmaceutical chemist", "druggist", "chemist and druggist", "apothecary" or any word or designation, abbreviated or otherwise, to imply that the person is a licensed pharmacist. - (2) No person other than a licensed pharmacy technician shall use the title "pharmacy technician" or any word or designation, abbreviated or otherwise, to imply that the person is a licensed pharmacy technician. - (3) No person other than a pharmacist intern practising under the supervision of a licensed pharmacist shall use the title 'pharmacist intern' or any word, title or designation, abbreviated or otherwise, to imply that the person is a pharmacist intern. - (4) No person other than a pharmacy technician intern practising under the supervision of a licensed pharmacy technician shall use the title 'pharmacy technician intern' or any word, title or designation, abbreviated or otherwise, to imply that the person is a pharmacy technician intern.